pa4080/windows-always-on-top/README.md

 In order to start the script when you log-in place it in your Windows user's [`shell:startup`](https://www.softwareok.com/?seite=faq-Windows-10&faq=151) directory.

-If you want clone the repository, or just download th .akh file, modify the key combination and [compile](https://www.autohotkey.com/docs/Scripts.htm#ahk2exe) it for yourself.
+If you want clone the repository, or just download the .akh file, modify the key combination and [compile](https://www.autohotkey.com/docs/Scripts.htm#ahk2exe) it for yourself.